luicifersaunik/ansi-nvim/README.md

 ## Credits

-This colorscheme is based on the base16-black-metal-bathory palette and was inspired by various dark themes in the Neovim ecosystem, and the base for this plugin is pulled from [base16-nvim](https://github.com/RRethy/base16-nvim)
+The base for this plugin is pulled from [base16-nvim](https://github.com/RRethy/base16-nvim)